kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 As the ecosystem grows, this is proving to now be too inflexible for users and vendors.

 Use of ClusterAPI means less operators will be manually mutating clusters before they are expected to function.
-Kubeadm does not need to maintain CNI installation, but users should be able to use kubeadm to produce a functioning cluster, complete with with operational CNI.
+Kubeadm does not need to maintain CNI installation, but users should be able to use kubeadm to produce a functioning cluster, complete with an operational CNI.

 This creates a level playing-field for third party addons beside the set that the Kubernetes/kubeadm maintainers decide to include.